UW-Hydro/VIC/README.txt

 	  ks=6.6*pow(sin((double)fabs(lat)*PI/180.),0.5)*pow(wind,-1.84);
 	This appears to fix the problem.
 TJB

+Added case of SPATIAL_FROST = TRUE in full_energy.c

+        Files affected:

+        full_energy.c

+        The modifications of 2006-Sep-23 contained a bug in the computation of soil wetness and root zone soil moisture.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r1 to VIC 4.1.0 beta r2 *****